 3. Complete and file Vermont Articles of Organization

 The Articles of Organization document is the route to the formation of a PLLC with the Vermont Secretary of State.
-It includes whether members or non-member employees will manage the PLLC.
-ZenBusiness provides all the information you need to submit your Articles of Organization to the Secretary of State for approval.
 The document must include:

-Articles of Organization can be submitted online.
-Mail or hand-deliver paper copies to:
+Articles of Organization can be submitted online, via mail, or hand-delivered.

 4. Create a Vermont operating agreement